 La Grotta Ristorante Italiano

 A quintessential Atlanta tradition since 1978, this romantic Italian restaurant offers an array of mouthwatering classic dishes in an intimate setting overlooking one of Buckhead’s most beautiful courtyard gardens.
-Make sure you compliment your exquisite meal with any of the hundreds of top-quality wines personally selected by La Grotta’s dedicated owners.
+Make sure you complement your exquisite meal with any of the hundreds of top-quality wines personally selected by La Grotta’s dedicated owners.

-Best Atlanta Photo Spots
+Atlanta Photo Spots

 Between the city’s unbelievable Southern-style architecture and its vibrant and energetic art scene, there can be no doubt that Atlanta is one of the most Instagrammable cities on the East Coast.
 Between its stunning pristine parks and glorious artistic expressions, there are so many fantastic photo-ops to be found here.

-Oakland Cemetery
+1. Oakland Cemetery

-Centennial Olympic Park
+2. Centennial Olympic Park

 Widely considered the crown jewel of Atlanta’s Downtown District, Centennial Olympic Park is 22 acres of picture-perfect photo-op-worthy landscape.
-Home of the 1996 Summer Olympic Games, this beautiful public space now offers visitors a range of stunning green spaces, a thriving entertainment area and the city’s iconic Fountain of Rings, a computerized and brightly lit water fountain showcasing the Olympic logo.
+Home of the 1996 Summer Olympic Games, this beautiful public space now offers visitors a range of stunning green spaces, a thriving entertainment area and the city’s iconic Fountain of Rings, a brightly lit water fountain showcasing the Olympic logo.

-Little Five Points
+3. Little Five Points

-Renowned as one of Atlanta’s hippest neighborhoods, Little Five Points is a fabulous photo spot in the heart of the city.
+Little Five Points is a fabulous photo spot in the heart of the city.
 Known best for its fringe culture, off-beat style and diverse food scene, visitors can expect to stroll through stacks of novels at independent bookstores, indulge in some of the city’s best coffee shops and wander into an eclectic range of live music performances during their time here.

-Day Trips from Atlanta
+Atlanta Day Trips

 While Atlanta is certainly bursting with an array of exciting activities to choose from, travelers looking to make the most of their adventures and see what the surrounding area has to offer are in luck.
 The region is filled with a plethora of exhilarating experiences just a short ride away.

-Six Flags Over Georgia
+1. Six Flags Over Georgia

-Savannah Historic District
+2. Savannah Historic District

-Helen
+3. Helen

 If you’ve ever wanted to experience the charm of Bavaria, but haven’t had the opportunity to journey across the ocean, a short trip to Helen might just be the perfect escape.
-Located in the heart of the Blue Ridge Mountains, this one-of-a-kind Alpine destination offers travelers a taste of Germany just a short ride outside of Atlanta.
+Located in the heart of the Blue Ridge Mountains, this one-of-a-kind "Alpine destination" offers travelers a taste of Germany just a short ride outside of Atlanta.
 Wander through the community’s captivating cobblestone streets as you take in the sights and smells of this breathtaking Bavarian town.

-Atlanta on a Budget
+Visiting Atlanta on a Budget

-AAA Advantages
+1. AAA Advantages

-Invest in the CityPASS
+2. Invest in the CityPASS

-Enjoy the Various Annual Events
+3. Enjoy the Various Annual Events

-If there’s one thing Atlanta loves it’s taking advantage of the city’s incredible year-round weather.
-As a result, there are several annual events and local festivities taking place at almost any given time throughout the city.
+There are several annual events and local festivities taking place at almost any given time throughout the city.
 There is always something going on in Atlanta.
 Locals and travelers alike can easily take advantage of these fantastic free events, enjoying the charming atmosphere, delicious foods and outstanding live entertainment.

 Travel Tips for Atlanta